 Your instinct may be to return to directly to your original lender to request a better rate or longer terms.
 However, while this may be a possibility, getting a favorable offer from the original lender is unusual, Jones explains.
 “Usually people have more luck with a new lender,” he says.

-LightStream, which is part of SunTrust bank, is a reputable and well-reviewed lender with annual percentage rates (APRs) as low as 2.49% to 6.54% for auto loan refinancing.
-LightStream accepts borrowers with good to excellent credit.
+- LightStream, which is part of SunTrust bank, is a reputable and well-reviewed lender with ultra low refinance APRs.
+The catch is LightStream only accepts borrowers with good to excellent credit.

 Regardless of where you choose to refinance, be sure to do your due diligence.
 “Do your research and be skeptical,” says Jones.
 You can see reviews of dozens of lenders from real customers right here.

 There’s no substitute to comparing multiple lenders to see what rates and terms you qualify for.
-SuperMoney’s auto loan offer engine allows you see w
+SuperMoney’s auto loan offer engine allows you to see what rates you qualify for without damaging your credit score or wasting time on endless application forms.